epfl-ada/ada-2022-project-appliedmacaqueanalysis/README.md

 </p>

-To further study those particular beers, we will take a look at the ratings to analyze how appreciated those popular beers are, along with the feeling experienced by the reviewers, and perform a comparison between the metrics of the seasonal beers and the non-seasonal ones.
+To further study those particular beers, we will take a look at the average grades to analyze how appreciated those popular beers are, along with the feeling experienced by the reviewers, and perform a comparison between the metrics of the seasonal beers and the non-seasonal ones.

 ### Lexical differences between all beers and winter related beers